ISP2018/isp-qa-Driveiei/questions.md

 - ___ if your derived class isn't substitutable in place of the base class, and you want to reuse code in the base class when developing your new class.

-**Q2.** According to The Pragmatic Programmer book,  List at least 3 things include description to be successful in your career by manage your knowledge portfolio.
+**Q2.** According to The Pragmatic Programmer book,  list at least 3 things include description to be successful in your career by manage your knowledge portfolio.

 **Q3.**
+Which choices are correct about django from Comparison of Web Frameworks (2014).
+Check 3 correct answers.

+- [ ] Django is a free and open source web application framework, which follows the model-view-controller architectural pattern.
+- [ ] Django is a server side, scripting, object-oriented language designed for web development but also used as a general-purpose programming language.
+- [ ] Support operators-overload.
+- [ ] Has Garbage collection.
+- [ ] Support for middleware classes which can intervene at various stages of request processing and carry out custom functions.
+- [ ] Has a flexible commenting system.

 **Q4.**